dfelinto/blender-manual/manual/render/color_management.rst

    Color space used for rendering, compositing, and storing all float precision images in memory.
 ``data``
    Color space for non-color data.
-``XYZ``
+``aces_interchange``
-   Standard linear XYZ color space.
-Used for effects such as blackbody emission to convert from physical units to the *scene_linear* color space.
+   ACES2065-1 color space.
+Used to derive chromaticites of the *scene_linear* color space, for effects such as blackbody emission.
 ``color_picking``
    Defines the distribution of colors in color pickers.
 It is expected to be approximately perceptually linear, have the same gamut as the *scene_linear* color space,